Tech-Matrix/Face-Detection/readme.md

 ---

 <p align="center">
-  Face detection is an extremely important technology that is used widely around the world and has many uses.
+  Face detection is an extremely important technology that is used widely around the world and has many uses such as combing cctv footage detecting individuals which are used for large scale purposes as well as small scale purposes like unlocking phones
 </p>

 ## 📝 Table of Contents